torchbox/wagtail-wordpress-import/docs/categories.md

 WAGTAIL_WORDPRESS_IMPORT_CATEGORY_PLUGIN_MODEL = "pages.models.Category"
 ```

-**Name field minimum length**: We implemented this because in testing we found that many categories of a single character in length.
-Name's that are only a single character aren't imported.
+**Name field minimum length**: Some WordPress sites can have categories just a single character in length.
+If these are not useful, they can be skipped using this setting.

 You can alter the minimum length to suit your needs by adding the following to your settings file.